Inference for Sparse and Dense Functional Data with Covariate Adjustments: Theoretical results

 The above corollaries imply that the optimal convergence rate $(n^{-2/5})$ of \emph{uni}variate LLK estimators is attained, although, we are considering bi- and trivariate estimators $\hat\mu(u,z)$ and $\hat\gamma(u_1,u_2,z)$.
 Indeed, if $m/n^{1/5}\to \infty$ and $\sqrt{M}/n^{1/5}\to \infty$, the LLK estimators $\hat\mu(u,z)$ and $\hat\gamma(u_1,u_2,z)$ behave like LLK estimators for univariate regression functions with asymptotically negligible $U$-related bias and variance components and with $Z_i$ as their only covariate.
 That is, LLK estimators behave as if the sample of $n$ functions $\{X_1(.,Z_1),\dots,X_n(.,Z_n)\}$ were \emph{fully} observed such that smoothing needs to be done only in $Z$-direction.

-This is essentially equivalent to the results in Corollaries 3.2 and 3.5 of \cite{zhang2016sparse}, but with the additional complexity of considering covariate adjustments.
+This is qualitatively equivalent to the results in Corollaries 3.2 and 3.5 of \cite{zhang2016sparse}, who, however, consider the simpler context without covariate adjustments.
 Their LLK estimators behave as if they were classical parametric moment estimators applied to a sample of $n$ fully observed random functions without covariate adjustments.